nielstron/immich-deduplicator/README.md

 ## Safety Features

 - **Dry run by default**: The script will only show what would be deleted unless you set `DRY_RUN=false`
+- **File size comparison**: Only deletes WhatsApp versions that are smaller (compressed) than their originals
 - **Confirmation prompt**: When not in dry run mode, asks for confirmation before deleting
 - **Batch processing**: Deletes files in batches to avoid overwhelming the API
 - **Conservative logic**: Only deletes WhatsApp versions when non-WhatsApp versions exist